snowplow/snowplow/5-analytics/hive/README.md

 Besides this README, we recommend reading:

+* The [Setup guide] [setup].
+This details how to install the EMR command line tools, and use those tools to start developing Hive queries and running those queries against SnowPlow data
 * The [SnowPlow Analyst's Cookbook] [analyst-cookbook], a growing list of techniques and queries for interrogating SnowPlow data using Hive

 ## Copyright and license